 Due to inherent uncertainties in business activities, some financial statements items cannot be measured with precision, and must be estimated.
 Such accounting estimates require the exercise of judgement, based on pre-determined assumptions and therefore have a higher inherent risk of material misstatement.

 Accounting estimates are frequently required for items such as:

 - impairment allowances

 - useful lives and residual values of non-current assets

 - employee entitlements

-- taxation revenue, and
+- taxation revenue

 - costs arising from litigation settlements and judgements.

-Better-practice development of accounting estimates usually involves:
+Better practice development of accounting estimates is characterised by:

 - identifying applicable financial reporting requirements including conditions or methods for the recognition, measurement and disclosure of the item